cosmology-tech/starship/README.md

 Follow the steps here: https://starship.cosmology.tech

 ## Using helm chart
-Inorder to use the helm chart externally without this repo.
+In order to use the helm chart externally without this repo.
 ```bash
 helm repo add starship https://cosmology-tech.github.io/starship
 helm repo update